Arthrotomy in Manhattan

 In many cases, tennis elbow can be managed with rest, ice and over-the-counter painkillers.
 Severe, non-responsive cases of tennis elbow may require surgery; however, surgery is only necessary for about ten percent of those suffering from tennis elbow.

 Often, the symptoms are the result of an issue such as tiny tears in the extensor carpi radialis brevis tendon.
-Relief may be accomplished through a tendon release, in which the doctor debrides the degenerative and painful sections.
+Relief may be accomplished through a tendon release, in which Dr. Williams debrides the degenerative and painful sections.
 This creates more room for the healthy parts of the tendon to loosen up and have improved function.
 The tendon may be cut into to relieve some of the stress that has been placed on it, and any swollen or damaged tissue will be removed.

 Risks of Arthrotomy